How to Determine Effects of the Action

 - Multi-Species Pile Driving Calculator (Excel spreadsheet download)

-- Introduction to: NMFS’s Multi-Species Pile Driving Calculator (PowerPoint download)
+- Introduction to NMFS’s Multi-Species Pile Driving Calculator (PDF download)

 Information related to measuring underwater sound and the NMFS-accepted pile driving sound measurement thresholds for ESA-listed species in the NMFS Southeast Region is provided here: